from pathlib import Path

 )

-data = get_mnist_fashion_dataset(transform)
+= get_mnist_fashion_dataset(transform)

-dataloader = DataLoader(data, **loader_kwargs)
+data = DataLoader(data, **loader_kwargs)

 torch.manual_seed(SEED)